tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 and may include rules that control the following:

-- Data plane specific policies: This includes the SS, any firewall rules or flow-spec filters, and QoS profiles associated with the Network Resource Partition Policy and any classes within it.
+- Data plane specific policies: This includes the SS, any firewall rules or flow-spec filters, and QoS profiles associated with the NRP Policy and any classes within it.

 - Control plane specific policies: This includes guaranteed bandwidth, any network resource sharing amongst slice policies, and reservation preference to prioritize any reservations of a specific NRP over others.

-- Topology membership policies: This defines the topology filter policies that dictate node/link/function network resource topology specific to the Network Resource Partition.
+- Topology membership policies: This defines the topology filter policies that dictate node/link/function network resource topology specific to the NRP.

 There is a desire for flexibility in realizing network slices to support the services across networks consisting of products from multiple vendors.
 These networks may also be grouped into disparate domains and deploy various path control technologies and tunnel techniques to carry traffic across the network.
-It is expected that a standardized data model for NRP Policy will facilitate the instantiation and management of the Network Resource Partition on the topological elements selected by the Network Resource Partition Policy topology filter.
+It is expected that a standardized data model for NRP Policy will facilitate the instantiation and management of the NRP on the topological elements selected by the NRP
+Policy topology filter.
 A YANG data model for the Network Resource Partition Policy instantiation on the controller and network devices is described in {{!I-D.bestbar-teas-yang-slice-policy}}.